-Hello and welcome to the first edition of The Atlantic Update, providing a weekly bulletin on developments on transatlantic travel between Europe and North America.
-The Atlantic Update is published every Wednesday morning at 06:00 GMT.
+Hello and welcome to the The Atlantic Update for Wednesday 2 May 2018, providing a weekly bulletin on developments on transatlantic travel between Europe and North America.
+The Atlantic Update is published every Wednesday morning at 06:00 BST.

 It’s almost two years’ since United first announced its new business class brand Polaris.
 It was intended to encompass a new cabin, in-flight service and amenities, and upgraded worldwide lounges.

 As has been well documented, things didn’t quite go to plan, principally due delays in retrofitting Boeing 767-300 and 777-200 aircraft with the new cabin.

 United has sought to reinvigorate the Polaris brand and regain momentum with the official opening of a new Polaris lounge this week in San Francisco.

 Set across two floors, the 28,000 sq ft lounge has seating for 440 passengers.
 Facilities include a dedicated dining room with table service, a staffed bar and all day bistro-style buffet.
 There are 19 different seating options in the lounge including United’s signature Polaris seat which features a privacy divider, an integrated table and personal lamp.
 There are also 8 shower suites and 5 private daybeds.
 The lounge also features art work from local artists.

 United also promises to accelerate the retrofitting of the Polaris cabin with, on average, one aircraft will be added with the new seat every 10 days between now and 2020.